metaseed/metaGo/README.md

 If you have any requirements or dependencies, add a section describing those and how to install and configure them.

-## Extension Settings
+## Default Shortcut Settings

-To configure the keybinding, add the following lines to keybindings.json (File -> Preferences -> Keyboard Shortcuts):
+To configure the keybinding, add the following lines to *keybindings.json* (File -> Preferences -> Keyboard Shortcuts):

         {
             "command": "extension.metaGo.input.cancel",